BeakSoftware/laravel-audit-logging/README.md

 That's it!
 Now all create, update, and delete operations on `Product` will be automatically logged.

-## Configuration Options
+## Model Configuration

-All configuration is done via static properties on your model:
+Per-model configuration is done via static properties:

 | Property                   | Type     | Default                                            | Description                                                        |
 | -------------------------- | -------- | -------------------------------------------------- | ------------------------------------------------------------------ |